-The purpose of the 2001 Plan is to advance the interests of the Company by providing an additional incentive to attract and retain qualified and competent employees, upon whose efforts and judgment the success of the Company (including its subsidiaries) is largely dependent, through the encouragement of stock ownership in the Company by such employees.
+The purpose of the 2002 Plan is to advance the interests of the Company by providing an additional incentive to attract and retain qualified and competent employees for the Company and its subsidiaries, upon whose efforts and judgment the success of the Company is largely dependent, through the award of options to purchase shares of common stock, shares of restricted stock and performance awards.
 Unless the context otherwise requires, references to the Company shall include the Company and any corporation in which the Company owns, directly or indirectly, 50% or more of the total combined voting power.